mhx/dwarfs/doc/dwarfsextract.md

   if no output directory is specified).
 For a full list of supported formats, see libarchive-formats(5).

+- `--continue-on-error`:
+  Try to continue with extraction even when errors are encountered.
+This only applies to errors when reading from the file system image.
+Errors when writing the extracted files will still be fatal.

+- `--disable-integrity-check`:
+  This option disables all block integrity checks on the file system data.
+  There is a non-zero chance that this allows further data to be read from corrupted file systems.
+However, there's also a non-zero chance that it will completely crash the program.
+So please don't use this unless you know what you're doing.

 - `-n`, `--num-workers=`*value*:
   Number of worker threads used for extracting the filesystem.